woodbri/address-standardizer/README.md

 # address-standardizer
-An addrees parser and standardizer in C++
+An address parser and standardizer in C++

 The goal is to be able to take an address string and parse it into tokens classify and standardize the tokens using an appropriate lexicon, then map the